Dog Welfare and Enforcement Service

 - Your dog must wear a collar displaying the name and address of the owner or on a disc attached to it even if it has been micro-chipped so that the owners can be traced in the event of an accident or if your dog goes missing.

 - You must clean up after your dog fouls any area to which the public are entitled access (by way of payment or not).
 Failure to remove faeces immediately will result in a fixed penalty of £80.00 being issued to you.
 If you fail to pay within 14 days you may then be liable to prosecution and a fine of up to £1000.00.

 - You must not let your dog out on its own at any time.
-If your dog is found on its own by a Dog Welfare and Enforcement Officer you may be liable to pay a standard release fee of £40.00 before your dog is returned to you, you will also have to pay any other costs incurred by your dogs detention - which could include kennelling costs of £12 per day (or part day) Should your dog have been picked up in the past 12 months it will be classed as a persistent stray and an additional £25.00.
+If your dog is found on its own by a Dog Welfare and Enforcement Officer you will be liable to pay a standard release fee of £50.00 before your dog is returned to you, you will also have to pay any other costs incurred by your dogs detention - which could include kennelling costs of £12 per day (or part day) Should your dog have been picked up in the past 12 months it will be classed as a persistent stray and an additional £25.00.
 If your dog is collected out of hours please note that there is an additional £35 charge.
 You will also be responsible for any necessary vets fees or costs incurred.

 - You must not let your dog bite or attack any person or other animal.

 - Barking dogs can be considered a nuisance and enforcement action may be considered in dealing with persistent offenders.
 Officers from public health and protection may undertake investigations into noise nuisance.
 For further information please see our responsible dog owner leaflet.